 The jackal told the Bodhisatta he understood they had overstayed their welcome and were ready to leave, but it would have been much more polite to tell him directly rather than threatening his wife.
 But the Bodhisatta denied there was any issue between him and he set his wife right by telling her the story of how he had befriended the jackal, which he had not bothered to do before.
 He then ordered her to never disrespect the jackal family ever again and peace was restored.
 The children remained friends after their parents died and the friendship between the families remained unbroken through seven generations.

 In the Lifetime of the Buddha

 The jackal was an earlier birth of Ananda, one of the Buddha’s top disciples.
 A king received one thousand splendid, expensive white robes.
-He gave one to each of his five hundred wives and they in turn gave them to Ananda who was their dharma teacher.
-The next morning when they had breakfast, the king asked why they were not wearing their beautiful new clothes.
-When they told him, he figured Ananda was secretly making money by selling cloth and got angry, so he went to confront him.
+He gave one to each of his five hundred wives and they in turn gave them to Ananda, who was their dharma teacher.
+The next morning when they had breakfast, the king asked his wives why they were not wearing their beautiful new clothes.
+When they told him, he figured Ananda was secretly making money by selling them and got angry, so he went to confront him.